iris-hep/iris-hep.github.io/pages/docs/sows.md

 those WBS areas.
 These will be negotiated separately and will appear in the final SOW document.

+  **Again, please submit a single pdf document, not multiple files.
+The first part of the pdf file should be the 1030-style budget sheet and the second part should be the budget justification including the extra WBS cost breakdown table specified below.**

 ### WBS cost breakdown table

 After the standard budget justification information, the document should